 The main ingredients in our recipes are muscle meats, organs and bones.
-To ensure the highest quality for your pet, we buy human grade, high quality meat, to minimize processing in order to maintain as much nutritional content as possible.
+To ensure the highest quality for your pet, we buy the same high quality meat supplied to restaurants and supermarkets.
+It is whole to minimize processing in order to maintain as much nutritional content as possible.
 Our dinners tend to have a more coarse looking texture that tends to be more appealing to the owner as they can see what’s in the food.
 This is one of the most obvious differences between our food and many commercial raw companies.

 A raw diet must contain organ meat.
 We provide a variety of organs from different animals in each of our dinners.
 Organ meats are loaded with minerals and packed with just about every nutrient including large amounts of B vitamins.
 Eating a variety of organ meats like liver, heart, kidney and gizzard, especially from grass fed animals, will give your dog a great boost of essential minerals.